danielchalef/mrfparse/README.md

 ```

 `mrfparse` operates in several stages each of which can be executed independently.
 See `mrfparse --help` for more options.

+### Production Use
+It is strongly recommended that you use the containerized parser and run it on a cloud container platform, allowing many files to be parsed concurrenlty.
+The "all-in-one" `pipeline` is not recommended for production use.
+For more resilient data pipelines, it is recommended that you use something like Airflow to run each of the download, `split` and `parse` steps sequentially in a recoverable way.

+Additionally, see the note below regarding not using `mrfparse` on ARM64 processors in production.

 ## Requirements
 `mrfparse` makes extensive use of [`simdjson-go`](https://github.com/minio/simdjson-go) to parse MRF JSON documents.
 A CPU with both AVX2 and CLMUL instruction support is required (most modern Intel or AMD processors).
 Unfortunately, `simdjson-go` does not (yet) support ARM64 NEON.